filecoin-project/filecoin-docs/content/en/basics/project-and-community/ways-to-contribute/index.md

     ```
 ```

 Output from command-line actions can be displayed by adding another codeblock directly after the input codeblock.
-Here's an example telling the use to run `go version` and then the output of that command in a seperate codeblock immediately after the first:
+Here's an example telling the use to run `go version` and then the output of that command in a separate codeblock immediately after the first:

 ````markdown
     ```shell